 Before going down the rabbit hole proselytizing why we need to tattoo “We sell – or else” on our forearms, let’s talk a bit about why resonating with consumer beliefs is an essential part of our jobs today.

 The market place is oversaturated with a littering of products in every category.
 We’re rotten with things.
 I mean, there are a thousand different headphones out there.
 Are those headphones really better than these headphones?
 Who really knows anymore?
 Everything that is made, each service that is provided, has an entourage of identical competitors saying the same thing in every different way they can think of.
+So in a “belief economy” we have to create stories and brands that help people believe our products transcend the transaction.

 It also helps to work for companies where that is actually true.